ultimape/garden/weeds/write-drafts/longform/rethinking-systems/levitate.md

 In other news, I believe steelmanned Reiki.
 I think I can achieve touch based healing by channeling aetheric energy into charges along another's Meridians and use it to recruit immune cells to a site.
 [Electricity Helps Heal Wounds (youtube)](https://www.youtube.com/watch?v=BcT_4VqXhRs)

 I am obsessed with magic.
 Like stage magic.
 James Randi was friends with Richard Feynman.
 They would talk about magic tricks.
-Feynman had fun figuring out how Randi did things.
-Randi exposed faith healers.
+[Feynman had fun figuring out how Randi did things (youtube, audio loud)](https://www.youtube.com/watch?v=lDvu6wz9qF4) Randi exposed faith healers.
 The best magic trick to trick a magician who can spot the wires of levitation is to litterally learn how to fly.
 The trick that isn't...

-Most of the people doing reiki to prove it to Scientist are liars using tricks.
+Most of the people doing Reiki to prove it to scientist are liars using tricks.
 They swap out dead chickens with live ones using slight of hand.
 They say they can't do it while being watched.
 It's like a magician's misdirection step.
 They put the chicken into mesmerized state and then hide it up their ass or something.

 But I think Reiki should be possible.
 But how can I hold these discongruent views and still be a fan of Randi and his work on [Homeopathy, quackery and fraud](https://www.ted.com/talks/james_randi_homeopathy_quackery_and_fraud)?
 Because I don't think this is a supernatural power.
 I suspect it's basic science.
 And that most are doing it wrong.